Measurement Quantum Cellular Automata and Anomalies in Floquet Codes: Introduction

-Quantum cellular automata (QCA) provide a formulation for capturing local unitary dynamics.
+Quantum cellular automata (QCA) are an abstraction of local unitary dynamics.
 A QCA is a locality preserving $\ast$-automorphism of a local operator algebra; simply put, it takes local operators on a product Hilbert space to nearby local operators.
 The unitarity of a QCA means that it is invertible; its effect can be reversed by another QCA.
-While finite-depth unitary circuits (FDUC) provide a class of examples of QCA, not all QCA can be implemented as a FDUC~ \cite{GNVW, FreedmanHastings2019QCA, nta3, Wilbur2022, Chen2021, Haah2022b}.
-In one dimension, QCA are classified by the GNVW invariant~\cite{GNVW}, a rational index which captures the flow of quantum information along an infinite chain.
-The GNVW invariant is akin to a chiral central charge, while it must vanish for any circuit in strictly one dimension, it can be non-zero at the boundary of a two dimensional FDUC~\cite{PoFidkowski2016, Harper2017, Harper2019, ZhangLevin2022}.
+While finite-depth unitary circuits (FDUC or shallow unitary circuits) provide a class of QCA, not all QCA can be implemented as a FDUC~ \cite{GNVW, nta3, FreedmanHastings2019QCA, Wilbur2022, Chen2021, Haah2022b}.
+In particular, the action of shifting all the qubits on an infinite chain by one site (say, to the left) is a QCA, but cannot be implemented as a shallow unitary circuit.
+In one dimension, QCA are classified by the GNVW invariant~\cite{GNVW} up to FDUC, a rational index which captures the flow of quantum information along a chain.
+The GNVW invariant is akin to a chiral central charge in the sense that while it must vanish for any circuit in strictly one dimension, it can be nonzero at the boundary of a two-dimensional shallow unitary circuit~\cite{PoFidkowski2016, Harper2017, Harper2019, ZhangLevin2022}.

 We consider analogous ideas for measurements circuits.
 In light of the fact that a finite-depth measurement circuit can generate long ranged correlations, we introduce a {\bf local reversibility} condition for Pauli measurements circuits, which guarantees that quantum information is preserved and remains local over a sequence of measurements.
-We define a {\bf periodic locally reversible measurement circuit} (PLRMC) as an analogue to FDUC; a cyclic sequence of measurements which after every period leaves the logical space unchanged while transforming the logical operators.
-The crux of this work is the concept of {\bf measurement quantum cellular automata} (MQCA), requiring that local logical operators map onto nearby local logical operators under circuit dynamics.
-The {\bf MQCA index} characterizes the flow of information along a one-dimensional strip or chain.
+We define a {\bf locally reversible measurement cycle} (LRMC) as an analogue to shallow unitary circuits.
+It is a cyclic sequence of measurements which after every period leaves the logical space unchanged while transforming the logical operators.
+We encapsulate such transformations in a notion of {\bf measurement quantum cellular automata} (MQCA), which requires that local logical operators map to nearby local logical operators.
+We then define an {\bf MQCA index} which characterizes the flow of information along a one-dimensional strip or chain.